 DEVELOPMENTS OF NOTE

 Below is the anticipated construction schedule for this week only.
-This schedule will be updated after a review of video inspections of pipes slated for repair.
+This schedule will be updated and expanded following video inspections and review of underground conditions.
 This schedule is subject to change due to a variety of factors, including underground conditions, weather, subcontractor schedules and availability of materials.
 As the contractor completes construction on each street, work crews apply a temporary asphalt patch.
 They will return at a later date to apply permanent paving.

 As weather and availability of work crews and equipment allow, crews are beginning to do final paving on streets where sewer repairs are complete.
 Due to these circumstances, paving work may occur that is not part of this notice and some scheduled final paving may be delayed.

 Week of June 22: